Part of the complete guide to understanding addiction

 Addiction and Trauma Recovery Integration Model

-The Addiction and Trauma Recovery Integration Model (ATRIUM) is a recovery model that can be used by groups or individuals alongside their mental health professional of choice.
+The Addiction and Trauma Recovery Integration Model (ATRIUM) is a recovery model that can be used by groups or individuals alongside their mental health professionals of choice.
 It is a 12-session recovery model used in a wide variety of settings.
 The goal is to bring together all resources and professionals available to provide support and help for trauma and healing.
 Resources used in the ATRIUM model include peer support, psychoeducation, interpersonal skills training, creative expression, meditation, spirituality, and community action.

 SAMHSA